Aaron Gruen: Personal

-Gruen, who lives in the USA, was granted Austrian citizenship in 2022.
+Gruen, who lives in the US, was granted Austrian citizenship in 2022.
 His grandfather had fled Vienna as a Jewish refugee at the beginning of the Second World War.
 Gruen therefore received Austrian citizenship as a descendant of someone persecuted by the Nazis.
 His father is Keith Gruen (American) and his mother is Regine Mund (German).
 In 2025, Gruen will begin studying medicine at Harvard University, which he has so far postponed in favor of his sporting career.

 He is currently in a relationship with runner Katie Goldenberg.